-Since the introduction of the first Corporate Governance Code, several sectors have set up their own specific codes, such as the Code of the Dutch Pension Funds and the Housing Corporations Code.
-In 2010, the Banking Code was introduced to govern Dutch banks.
-This mirrors the Corporate Governance Code in many respects, but also contains rules specifically targeted at banks (specific expertise of certain committee or board members, the treatment and interests of clients).
-The Banking Code (updated in 2015) applies to both listed and unlisted banks.
-Listed banks fall under the Corporate Governance Code, as well as the Banking Code.
-Both codes adopt a 'comply or explain' system: on their websites.
-Companies must state how they applied the principles and best-practice provisions and, if applicable, provide a reasoned explanation of why a provision has not been applied.
+Since the introduction of the first Corporate Governance Code, several sectors have set up their own specific codes, such as the Code of the Dutch Pension Funds, the Housing Corporations Code and the Banking Code.
+All codes adopt a comply or explain system: on their websites, companies must state how they apply the principles and best-practice provisions and, if applicable, provide a reasoned explanation of why a provision has not been applied.

 i Board structure and practices

-Dutch corporate law has traditionally provided for a two-tier board structure, consisting of a management board and a separate supervisory board (each of which is governed by different statutory provisions); however, the institution of a supervisory board is only mandatory for companies subject to the 'structure regime'.3 A company is subject to this regime if, for a period of three consecutive years:
+Dutch corporate law has traditionally provided for a two-tier board structure, consisting of a management board and a separate supervisory board (each of which is governed by different statutory provisions); however, the institution of a supervisory board is only mandatory for companies subject to the structure regime.4

 Since 2013, Dutch corporate law has also provided a statutory basis for the one-tier board structure.
 However, through the influence of international developments, the one-tier board structure had made its way into Dutch corporate practice prior to this legislation.
-Therefore, the Corporate Governance Code of 2008 already contained provisions relating to listed companies with a one-tier board structure.
-In 2016, the new Code clarified how companies with a one-tier board must apply the Code by, inter alia, specifying that the current rules for supervisory board members also apply to non-executive directors.
+The current Corporate Governance Code specifies that the current rules for supervisory board members also apply to non-executive directors.

-Generally, the one-tier model is considered to be suited to companies in a highly dynamic environment such as companies in the technology sector, complex companies that need to act quickly in crisis situations, companies that are in the process of being listed and in which a major shareholder is closely involved in the company's management or supervision (family businesses) and companies that form part of an international group or have an international group of shareholders.4 In practice, the one-tier model and the two-tier model appear to be growing closer to one another: in companies with a two-tier board structure the supervisory board is now expected to play a more active role, while in those with a one-tier structure it is often required that the majority of board members consist of independent non-executives.
-According to the new Code, the latter is also mandatory.
-For this reason, some commentators speak of a convergence towards a 1.5-tier structure.5
+Generally, the one-tier model is considered to be suited to companies in a highly dynamic environment, such as those in the technology sector, complex companies that need to act quickly in crisis situations, companies that are in the process of being listed and in which a major shareholder is closely involved in the company's management or supervision (family businesses) and companies that form part of an international group or have an international group of shareholders.5

 The function of the supervisory board is to supervise and advise the management board and oversee the general state of affairs within the company.7 Like the management board, the supervisory board must take into account the interests of the company and its enterprise, as well as those of all other stakeholders.

-The supervisory board of a structure-regime company has a number of important rights, including the right to appoint, suspend and remove management board members, and the right to approve (or refuse to approve) certain management board decisions, such as a decision to issue shares, enter into a joint venture, make a major acquisition or large investment, amend the articles of association or dissolve the company.8
+The supervisory board of a structure-regime company has a number of important rights, including the right to appoint, suspend and remove management board members, and the right to approve (or refuse to approve) certain management board decisions, such as a decision to issue shares, amend the articles of association or dissolve the company.8

-To enable the supervisory board to perform its supervisory duties, the DCC requires the management board to provide the supervisory board at least once a year with information about the company's strategic policy, its general and financial risks and its internal control system.
-The Corporate Governance Code expands upon the supervisory duties: if the supervisory board consists of more than four members, it must appoint from among its members an audit committee,9 a remuneration committee and a selection and appointment committee, whose duties are also specified.
+To enable the supervisory board to perform its supervisory duties, the DCC requires the management board to provide the supervisory board with information at least once a year about the company's strategic policy, its general and financial risks and its internal control system.
+The Corporate Governance Code expands on the supervisory duties: if the supervisory board consists of more than four members, it must appoint from among its members an audit committee, a remuneration committee and a selection and appointment committee, whose duties are also specified.

 ii Directors (both management and supervisory board)